libriscv/docs/docs/godot_intro/sandbox.md

 	/// @return Array of public callable functions.
 	PackedStringArray get_functions() const;

+	// -= Profiling & Hotspots =-

+	/// @brief Generate the top N hotspots from profiling recorded so far.
+	/// @param total The maximum number of hotspots to generate.
+	/// @param callable A callback that must resolve an address of an unknown program, given elf_hint and an address as arguments.
+	/// @return The top hotspots recorded globally so far, sorted by the number of hits. static Array get_hotspots(unsigned total = 10, const Callable &callable = {});

+	/// @brief Clear all recorded hotspots.
+	static void clear_hotspots();

+	/// @brief Enable or disable profiling of the guest program.
+	/// @param enable True to enable profiling, false to disable it.
+	/// @param interval The interval in instructions between each profiling update.
+This interval
+	/// is accumulated so that even if a function returns early, the interval is still counted. void enable_profiling(bool enable, uint32_t interval = 500);

 	// -= Self-testing, inspection and internal functions =-

 	/// @brief Get the current Callable set for redirecting stdout.